octo-technology/OpenTezos/docs/ligo/unit_testing.md

 OK
 ```

-Note that the command has executed all the tests in our test file,
+Note that the command has executed all the tests in the `test_calculator.py` file,
-but we can only execute certain tests.
+but it is possible to only execute certain tests.

 Indeed, the unittest module can be used from the command line to execute tests from modules,
 classes or even individual test methods: